oceanprotocol-archive/readthedocs/markdowns/provider/ocean_provider/routes/consume.md

   200:
     description: Redirect to valid asset url.
   400:
-    description: One of the required attributes is missing.
+    description: One or more of the required attributes are missing or invalid.
   401:
     description: Invalid asset data.
   503: